davidrihtarsic/Experiental_Learning_of_Robotics/Learning_Activities/pdf/Experiential_Learning_of_Robotics.md

 If the value of the sensor is grater than 900 the resistance of $R_2$ (connected to GND) is to hi in comparismant to the resistance of R_1 (connected to +5V).

 ---
-grand_parent: Book
+grand_parent: Basic Robotics
-parent: Reading Input
+parent: S-R-A LOOP
 title: Line Follower
 nav_order: 4
 ---